TechnicallyEclectic/STC-class-exercise/sample.md

 Git and GitHub are used for version control.

 Git manages your files locally.
+Change done on my c drive.

 GitHub hosts your files in the cloud.